Sustainability Is At The Core Of Everything We Do

 Launched in conjunction with CapitaLand’s Sustainability Master Plan, CapitaLand will crowd-source the world for the best sustainability innovations through ‘CapitaLand Sustainability X Challenge’ and pilot new technologies and solutions at our properties to enable us to meet our ambitious 2030 targets.

-Challenge statements are focused on three key areas: (i) low carbon transition; (ii) water conservation and resilience; and (iii) waste management and the circular economy.
+Challenge statements are focused on four key areas: (i) low carbon transition; (ii) water conservation and resilience; (iii) waste management and the circular economy; and (iv) health, safety & wellness in buildings.

 Visit our page to find out more about the challenge!